dividedmind/statistics-done-wrong/p-value.rst

 Whoops.

+One explanation is that burglaries are dramatically underreported.
+Perhaps Americans who fend off a burglar with their firearms don't bother calling police, because they've solved the problem themselves.
+But it would require *massive* underreporting of burglaries to explain the problem, and the burglaries figure isn't based on police reports anyway -- it's derived from the National Crime Victimization Survey, which asks tens of thousands of Americans in detailed interviews about their experiences with crime.
+Thousands of survey respondents would have to lie to explain this disparity.

-What happened?
+So what happened?
 Why did the survey overestimate the use of guns in self-defense?
-Well, for the same reason that mammograms overestimate the incidence of breast
-cancer: there are far more opportunities for false positives than false negatives.
+Well, for the same reason that mammograms overestimate the incidence of breast cancer: there are far more opportunities for false positives than false negatives.
 If 99.9% of people have never used a gun in self-defense, but 1% of those people will answer "yes" to any question for fun, and 1% want to look manlier, and 1% misunderstand the question, then you'll end up *vastly* overestimating the use of guns in self-defense.
+The true rate of 0.1% will be inflated by a factor of 31.

 What about false negatives?
 Could this effect be balanced by people who say "no" even though they gunned down a mugger last week?
 No. If very few people